likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 ### Start RGW service in DC1 (cepha node).

-Once we have finished the configuration of the Realm,Zonegroup and Zone we can start our rados gateway services in DC1
+Once we have finished the configuration of the realm, zone group and zone we can start our RGW services in DC1:
 ```
 [root@bastion ceph-ansible]# cd ~/dc1/ceph-ansible/
 [root@bastion ceph-ansible]# for i in a b c; do ansible -b -i inventory -m shell -a "systemctl start ceph-radosgw@rgw.ceph${i}.service" ceph${i}; done

 cepha | SUCCESS | rc=0 >>

 cephb | SUCCESS | rc=0 >>

 cephc | SUCCESS | rc=0 >>
 ```

-Lets check that the RGW services should be running on our 3 nodes
+Lets check that the RGW services are running on the 3 nodes of the cluster:
 ```
 [root@bastion ~]# ceph --cluster dc1 -s | grep -i rgw
     rgw: 3 daemons active